 Get Your Creative Team on Board

 Good project management for creative teams save time and energy it takes to produce great work.
-If you’re struggling to get your creative team to adopt your project management platform, one or more of these five reasons could be why:
+If your team isn't adapting to your project management tools, you may wonder what kind of software is useful for managing team projects.
+You may be wondering If you’re struggling to get your creative team to adopt your project management platform, one or more of these five reasons could be why:

 - Creative requests are too complicated